Yuubi-san/dimensional/README.md

 		using si::s;

-Defining a couple of named constants to be used as prefixes and importing some of the already defined SI ones–for kilo and mega–plus the symbol for the unit of time.
+Defining a couple of named constants to be used as prefixes and importing some of the already defined SI ones—for kilo and mega—plus the symbol for the unit of time.

 		const auto cluster_size  = 4u*(Ki*B);